SupurCalvinHiggins/212-fall-2015/labs/lab-01/readme.md

     REQUIRE(true);
 }
 ```
+2. Complete the TODOs in each function.

-Complete the TODOs.
-The program should compile and run without errors.
+3. Make sure the program compiles and runs without errors, and that all tests pass.

 > [!IMPORTANT]
 > You should submit `reverse.cpp` to Gradescope.

 # Dynamic Memory Allocation

-*Dynamic memory allocation* is a powerful feature in C++ that allows you to allocate memory at execution time.
-This is
+**Dynamic memory allocation** in C++ allows you to allocate memory at runtime, which is useful when you don’t know the
-useful, for example,  when you don't know the size of the data you need to store until the program is running.
-A
-critical aspect of memory management in C++ revolves around manual memory deallocation.
-When a programmer allocates
+size of the data until the program is running.
+A key aspect of memory management in C++ is manual deallocation: whenever
-memory using the `new` operator, they assume direct responsibility for subsequently freeing that memory through the
-corresponding `delete` operator.
-The significance of this responsibility cannot be overstated.
-Failure to properly
+you allocate memory with `new`, you are responsible for freeing it with `delete`.
+Failing to do so creates
-deallocate memory leads to *memory leaks*, where allocated memory remains unavailable for reuse by the program,
-potentially causing system performance degradation over time.
+**memory leaks**, where allocated memory remains unavailable and can degrade system performance over time.

-In C++, you can use the `new` operator to allocate memory for a single variable or an array of variables, and you can
+In C++, you can:
+- Use `new` to allocate memory for a single variable.
+- Use `new[]` to allocate memory for an array of variables.
-use the `delete` operator to free the memory when you are done with it.
+- Use `delete` to free memory allocated for a single variable.
+- Use `delete[]` to free memory allocated for an array.

-Copy the following program into a new file `allocate.cpp`.
+1. Create a new file called `allocate.cpp` and copy the following program into it:
 ```cpp
 #define CATCH_CONFIG_MAIN
 #include "catch.hpp"